-- You don’t have to pay a monthly fee to the PPC management company.
+- You don’t have to pay a monthly fee to the PPC marketing company.
 This fee is usually 20% or more of your advertising budget.

-- Google Adwords program doesn’t enforce a specific minimum, while most PPC management companies have a minimum advertising budget requirements.
+- Google Adwords program doesn’t enforce a specific minimum, while most PPC marketing companies have a minimum advertising budget requirements.

-- PPC program is based on a bidding system and a lot of technical terminology is involved.
-You have to master both, if you want successfully run your PPC advertisement.
+- The PPC marketing program is based on a bidding system, and a lot of technical terminologies are involved.
+You have to master both if you want to successfully run your PPC advertisement.

-Regardless of what you decide to do - hiring a PPC management company or buying clicks directly from Google - before anything else, we recommend optimizing your website for search engines to bring the maximum number of new visitors in a more natural (direct) way.
+Regardless of what you decide to do, hiring a PPC marketing company or buying clicks directly from Google, before anything else, we recommend first to optimize your website for search engines.

-PPC service (or Google AdWords advertising) is a powerful tool to bring more visitors to your website, and ultimately to get new business.
-At the same time Google AdWords can be a risky investment though, and you need to monitor your PPC statistics daily.
+PPC marketing (or Google AdWords advertising) is a powerful tool to bring more visitors to your website, and ultimately to get new business.
+At the same time, Google AdWords can be a risky investment, though, and you need to monitor your PPC statistics daily.